-Table 2.3 Differences between summary offences, indictable offences and indictable offences heard summarily Summary offences Indictable offences Indictable offences heard summ A minor/ less serious offence that is tried by a magistrate in the Magistrates' Court The judgement and sanction are determined by the magistrate The charge is usually laid by Victoria police.
-The sanction is usually less severe such as fine or community correction order.
-A more serious offence (such as murder or rape) tried by a judge and jury in the County Court and the Supreme Court The judgement is determined by the jury and the sanction is determined by a judge The charge is brought by the Office of Public Prosecutions The sanction will usually be imprisonment or a large fine summarily (in the Magistrates' Court without a jury) The judgement and sanction are determined by the magistrate The charge is brought by the Office of Public Prosecutions
+Table 2.3 Differences between summary offences, indictable offences and indictable offences heard summarily Summary offences Indictable offences Indictable offences heard summarily A minor/ less serious offence that is tried by a magistrate in the Magistrates' Court The judgement and sanction are determined by the magistrate The charge is usually laid by Victoria police.
+The sanction is usually less severe such as fine or community correction order. murder or rape) tried by a judge and jury in the County Court and the Supreme Court The judgement is determined by the jury and the sanction is determined by a judge summarily (in the Magistrates' Court without a jury) The judgement and sanction are determined by the magistrate The charge is brought by the Office of Public Prosecutions